afrahshah/text-generator/README.md

 2. Generate Text:

    Enter the desired length of the text and the temperature (controls randomness).
    Click the "Generate Text" button to request a text generation from the Flask server.
    The generated text will be displayed on the page.

+## Contributing

+   Feel free to open issues or submit pull requests if you have suggestions or improvements for this project.